-Clinical trial insurance equivalent to at least US\$10,000,000 has been secured by the Sponsor to provide appropriate compensation to the participants should they suffer harm as a result of their participation in this study, including the add-on evaluation of the DEC patch.
+Clinical trial insurance equivalent to at least US\$10,000,000 has been secured by the Sponsor to provide appropriate compensation to the participants should they suffer harm as a result of their participation in this study.
 This will also provide financial protection for those responsible for review and approval of the study protocol and for its conduct.

-An insurance form and policy will be provided to the RAs and ECs as required at the time of protocol submission.
+The insurance policy will be provided to the RA and the MdSP designated EC at the time of protocol submission.